cognitedata/cognite-synthetic-tags/README.md

 {"value_1": 23, "value_1_percent": 33,3333333333}
 ```

+### Multi-value Lookups (Series)

+While the primary motivation for **Synthetic Tags** library was to facilitate single-value lookups, as seen in the
+examples above, the library also supports retrieval of multiple datapoints (as `pd.Series`) as well as performing
+element-wise operations on them.

 #### Avoiding Cache

 In case that the caching is not desired (i.e. if we wanted to query the CDF again in each of the three examples above)